 New Day Midwifery is an IN-NETWORK provider with:

-Medicaid/DSHS: Community Health Plan of WA and Molina, Regence (including UMP plus), Cigna, First Choice, Premera, Kaiser Permanente Options Plans, and more!
+Medicaid/DSHS: Community Health Plan of WA and Molina, Regence (including UMP plus), Cigna, First Choice, Premera, Kaiser Permanente Options Plans, some Aetna plans and more!

 If you are unsure of coverage, please ask!

 Midwives are cost effective and improve outcomes.
 Midwifery care reduces costs through sensible use of technology and tests, and low cesarean section rates without compromising quality or outcome.
 Midwives contribute to cost savings.
 With the option of out-of-hospital care, families can reduce costs as must as 30-50%!

 New Day Midwifery LLC offers cash pay programs as well as military and first responder discounts (EMS, fire, and police).